markrmullan/ResumeBuilderRails/README.md

 `rake db:migrate` to run migrations

+`bundle exec rake annotate_models` to annotate model files after a migration, if necessary

 `rake db:seed` to seed db with data defined in `seeds.rb`

 `rubocop` to lint files, `rubocop -a` to auto-fix violations